jinghuazhao/physalia/docs/slides.md

 ## ppt/pptx

-Pandoc produces awkward slides, but they are more appealing with other tools (display without download via MicroSoft Edge),
+Pandoc produces awkward slides, but they are more appealing with other tools (view without downloading via MicroSoft Edge),

 - <a href="slides.ppt">slides.ppt</a> with images by online-convert, <https://document.online-convert.com/convert/pdf-to-ppt>.
 - <a href="slides.pptx">slides.pptx</a> with OCR but <100% math conversion by iLovePDF, <https://www.ilovepdf.com/pdf_to_powerpoint>.